TylorS/typed/apps/website/content/guides/render-your-first-template.md

 If typing changes the input but not the output, check whether the render is still alive.
 If each edit produces duplicate work, check whether the entry started two render programs for the same host.

-Continue with [Authoring Typed templates](/explore/authoring-typed-templates) to extract a reusable field and move its state to the page.
-[Mounting DOM output](/explore/mounting-dom-output) develops the same lifetime boundary for a panel embedded in an existing application.
+Continue with [Authoring Typed templates](/explore/authoring-typed-templates) to extract the finished field.
+[Mounting DOM output](/explore/mounting-dom-output) is optional reference for an embedded host.